Search This Blog

 6. Reduction in Foot Traffic - Even if your business escapes unscathed after a natural disaster, have you considered what would happen if local foot traffic slowed to a crawl?
 The recent COVID-19 epidemic is a perfect example of an unprecedented event that had a devastating effect on businesses that relied on foot traffic.
 Many were forced to pivot in order to stay afloat, while others didn't survive the extended disruption that the outbreak caused.
 Have you considered alternative methods of conducting business if foot traffic dwindled for an extended period of time?

 7. Increased Liability - Natural disasters don't just affect revenue, they can also affect those who visit or work in any business.
 Weather-related events can increase the odds of customers or employees getting injured while under your roof.
 Everything from wet floors to storm debris can increase your business' chances of being sued.
+If you would like to get a free instant competitive liability quote click here.

 Image courtesy Pxfuel